Our History

 • 1989In November, the Association received a $450,000 grant to establish a second group home.
 The monies received were from the City of Glendale Area Redevelopment Funds.

-• 1991In May, the second home — Alma House — opened, providing a home for six developmentally disabled adults.
+• 1991In May, the second home — Alma House — opened, providing a home for another 6 developmentally disabled adults.

 • 1993The Association received a grant from the City of Glendale, the Weingart Foundation, and the California Community Foundation.

-• 1994Combined, the two homes – Alma House and Hamilton House – provide permanent residential care for 16 adults.
-At the Self-Aid Workshop, 53 adults receive services.
-Thirty percent of these disabled adults are Armenian immigrants from Armenia, Lebanon, Syria, Iran and Iraq.
+• 1994Combined, the two homes – Alma House and Hamilton House – provided permanent residential care for 16 adults.
+At the Self-Aid Workshop, 53 adults received services.
+Thirty percent of these disabled adults were Armenian immigrants from Armenia, Lebanon, Syria, Iran and Iraq.

 • 1995Grants were received from Wells Fargo Bank and Parsons Foundations to start a Job Development/Job Placement Project to develop individual jobs and enclaves for workshop clients in community work settings.
 This program allowed the workshop to expand the variety of opportunities and choices available to better meet client needs and preferences.
 A Multi-Cultural Program designed for the specific needs of non-English speaking, immigrant clients was started.